geowarin/blog-src/content/post/2018/2018-02-25-what-I-did-wrong-as-a-CTO.md

 Make sure that every layer has clear boundaries and do not hesitate to split your project in small modules early on.

-For me, the bare minimum number of modules is 4:
+For example, these modules can be a good starting point:

 - `model`: mapping with your database and helpers
 - `services`: fetching and updating your database, only exports higher-level functions like Graphql endpoints